Do Not Use Plastics Bags For Recyclables

 Other Plastic Bags

 Plastic grocery and carryout bags, as well as other plastic bags may be dropped off at any of several large grocery and retail stores for recycling.
 Each year, Americans throw away more than 100 billion plastic bags.
-Less than 1% is recycled.
 Recycling these bags reduces waste, litter, and our demand for foreign oil.
 Recycled plastic bags provide valuable material to manufacturers of plastic lumber, plastic bags and other useful products.

 Information on the recycling of plastic bags and the state’s legislation behind it can be viewed on the New York State Department of Environmental Conservation’s website.